Chuckatuck Military Academy

 Oakland School

 The village of Chuckatuck is fortunate to still have one of its first schools.
 The current Oakland Elementary School is built around an earlier Oakland School, a former school for blacks in Chuckatuck.
-In addition to serving our young people as a school, it also offers after-school activities in the community for all ages. (pics of Oakland School and activities.)
+In addition to serving our young people as a school, it also offers after-school activities in the community for all ages. (pics of Oakland School and activities)

-Some of the teachers who taught at the school were: Ms. Lena Bonds, Ms. Mary S Lawrence, Ms. Dorothy Diggs, Mrs. Evelyn K Chapman, Ms. Ruth Steward, Ms. Clara Lee, Mr. Lindwood Edwards, Rev. Willie F. Evans (Principal), George Lewis Cowling, Ms. Ira D. Johnson, Ms. Simons (Principal), and others.
+Some of the teachers who taught at the school were: Ms. Lena Bonds, Ms. Mary S Lawrence, Ms. Dorothy Diggs, Mrs. Evelyn K. Chapman, Ms. Ruth Steward, Ms. Clara Lee, Mr. Lindwood Edwards, Rev. Willie F. Evans (Principal), George Lewis Cowling, Ms. Ira D. Johnson, Ms. Simons (Principal), and others.

 Oakland Elementary School

-Oakland Elementary School was the school where the local children attended.
+Oakland Elementary School was the school the local children attended.
 According to records, it is known to have been open in the early 1900s.
 Many residents completed the Oakland Elementary School and then continued their education at East Suffolk High School in Suffolk.
-Some of those who attended college and those who received Bachelor Degrees were: Miss Ira Johnson, Mr. George Lewis Cowling, Ms. Dorothy Cowling, Ms. Helen Glover.
-Dr. Bernard Glover, S. Eugene Porter, Leroy Porter, Lawyer Leslie Smith (who was murdered in Washington D. C. in the prime of his career), Savannah Williams, Mary N. Wilson-Copeland, Sevella Wilson-Barcliff, Lorine Wilson-Watkins, Azurea Robinson-White, Joan Boothe-White, Larry Boothe, Lindwood Edwards, Shaderack Brown, Thomas Brown, PhD, and others.
+Some of those who attended college and who received Bachelor's Degrees were Miss Ira Johnson, Mr. George Lewis Cowling, Ms. Dorothy Cowling, and Ms. Helen Glover.
+Dr. Bernard Glover, S. Eugene Porter, Leroy Porter, Lawyer Leslie Smith (who was murdered in Washington, D.C., in the prime of his career), Savannah Williams, Mary N. Wilson-Copeland, Sevella Wilson-Barcliff, Lorine Wilson-Watkins, Azurea Robinson-White, Joan Boothe-White, Larry Boothe, Lindwood Edwards, Shaderack Brown, Thomas Brown, PhD, and others.

 Sandy Bottom School

 As the Diamond Grove Baptist Church and the Sandy Bottom community began to grow and flourish, the children needed to be formally educated.
 The parents and other members of the community came together to establish the first school.
 This school was located directly behind the church.
-As enrollment grew, a larger building was required, therefore one was erected across the road in front of the church.
+As enrollment grew, a larger building was required, therefore, one was erected across the road in front of the church.

-The Sandy Bottom Elementary School was a haven for most students.
+Sandy Bottom Elementary School was a haven for most students.
 They met their friends, played games, and enjoyed other activities while also completing their required subject matter.
-Through the years, the teachers were: Ms. Annie Roberts, Ms. Bernice Owens, Ms. Priscilla Bullock, Ms. Cora Boone, Mr. Leroy Porter, Ms. Della Lawrence, Ms. Ruth Darden, Ms. Georgia Williams, Mrs. Bynum, and Mr. Lindwood Edwards.
+Through the years, the teachers were Ms. Annie Roberts, Ms. Bernice Owens, Ms. Priscilla Bullock, Ms. Cora Boone, Mr. Leroy Porter, Ms. Della Lawrence, Ms. Ruth Darden, Ms. Georgia Williams, Mrs. Bynum, and Mr. Lindwood Edwards.